 There are some simple things that you can do to help protect the local sources of drinking water in your area.
 Do your part by:

-Using all medications and personal care products, and properly disposing of un-used or expired products (never medications down the drain).
+- Using all medications and personal care products, and properly disposing of un-used or expired products (never flush medications down the drain).

 Protection of drinking water sources is important to ensure that the citizens of the Tampa Bay region continue to receive safe, clean, and reliable drinking water.
 It is important that citizens also do their part to limit pollution and wasteful use of the water supply.
 Simple things like proper use and disposal of fertilizers and household chemicals can go a long way to help keep our drinking water clean.

 Tampa Bay Water.
 2012.
 2011 Annual Report. https://www.tampabaywater.org/annual-reports/2011/TampaBayWater_2011_Annual-Report.pdf.
 Verified July 26, 2021.

 Tampa Bay Water.
 2021.
 2019 Year in Review. https://www.tampabaywater.org/agency/reports-and-documents/2019-year-in-review.
 Accessed July 26, 2021.